MapColonies/wmts-capabilities-parser/README.md

 # Intro

-WMTSCapabilitiesParser automates getting XML Capabilities and parsing them to a json.
+WMTSCapabilitiesParser automates getting XML Capabilities and parsing them to a json

 Capabilities
 -------------